licky-licky/toji-no-miko-translations/docs/md/docs/The_Case_of_the_Disappearing_Wedding_Rings.md

 **Ellen:** Hanahana, Yomiyomi, you have to take our testimony to the police and set Yuiyui free\!
 **Suzuka:** I truly wish I could do that, however...
 **Yomi:** Unfortunately, the police will not be convinced by eyewitness reports from friends of the suspect.
 That's what we were dispatched here for.
-**Ellen:** Then, that means, unless an aradama shows up right in front of you, you won't set Yuiyui free\!?
+**Ellen:** Then, that means, unless an aradama shows up right in front of you, you won't set Yuiyui free\!\?
 **Kiyoka:** Please\~.
 We don't know when another aradama could be here...
 And if you two aren't there to see it, who knows what will happen to Yui-chan?
 **Suzuka:** We will be monitoring the area to the best of our abilities.
 Sadly, we have no way of knowing when an aradama may appear...
 **Kiyoka:** Isn't there any other way we can help Yui-chan?
 I just know she's not the kind of girl who would ever steal a ring\!